eburghar/kakship/README.md

 `kakship`

-- overrides override the default config file path with `$kak_config/starship.toml`
+- overrides override the default config file path with `$kak_config/starship.toml`,
-- defines the shell to none to disable escaping
+- defines the shell to none to disable escaping,
-- calls `starship` with the given arguments, so you can use the same arguments than `starship` (show computed config, activates modules, measure modules timings, ...),
+- forward the given arguments to `starship`,
-- transforms ansi-codes to `kakoune` face definitions so it can be rendered correctly with all styles
+- transforms ansi-codes to kakoune face definitions when called with `prompt` argument.

 It uses an included [yew-ansi](https://github.com/siku2/yew-ansi) crate for parsing the ansi-codes to which I just added support for `reversed` and `dimmed` ansi-codes that can be used in `starship` styles definitions.